boost2464/kilo-clone/README.md

-# Learning C by creating a Kilo Clone Tex Editor
+# Learning C by creating a Kilo Clone Text Editor

 Built using the [Build Your Own Text Editor](https://viewsourcecode.org/snaptoken/kilo/) by [Snaptoken](https://github.com/snaptoken)